-'''

-func name({argument list})

-proc name({argument list})

-{var local-variable-list;}

-{var local-variable-list;}

-statements including return x;
+func name({argument list}) or proc name({argument list}) {var local-variable-list;} {var local-variable-list;} statements including return x; end;

-statements including return;

-end;

-'''

 There is no semicolon at the end of the argument list because the argument list is not the end of the func or proc statement; the end keyword terminates the statement.
 Functions may not be nested within each other.